AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email.md

    ![The list of available variables](../../_images/frontend/email_insert_variable21.png)

-1. Click the name of the required variable. <br> The variable code is inserted in the template content.
+1. Click the name of the required variable.
+The variable code is inserted in the template content.

 <InlineAlert variant="info" slots="text"/>